jeannchuab/CatApp/README.md

 ## Project definition

-The main goal of this project it's a integration with [CATAAS API](https://cataas.com/#/)
+The main goal of this project it's an integration with [CATAAS API](https://cataas.com/#/)

 ## What was used on development
  - Xcode